Auric Goldfinger: Novel biography

-In the novel, Auric Goldfinger is a 42-year-old from Riga, Latvia, who emigrated to Britain in 1937 at the age of 20.
+In the novel Goldfinger, Auric Goldfinger is a 42-year-old from Riga, Latvia, who emigrated to Britain in 1937 at the age of 20.
 He is 5 ft tall, has blue eyes, red hair, and a passion for his tan.

 Goldfinger's name was borrowed from Ian Fleming's neighbour in his Hampstead home, architect Ernő Goldfinger, and his character bears some resemblance.
 Ernő Goldfinger consulted his lawyers when the book was published, prompting Fleming to suggest renaming the character "Goldprick", but Goldfinger eventually settled out of court in return for his legal costs, six copies of the novel, and an agreement that the character's first name 'Auric' would always be used.
-Goldfinger is typically a German-Jewish name and the protagonists of the novel know this, but neither Bond nor Mr. Du Pont think Goldfinger is Jewish.
-Instead, Bond thinks the red-haired, blue-eyed man to be a Balt, being proved correct when Goldfinger is revealed to be a Latvian émigré.
+James Bond and Junius Du Pont think that, despite Goldfinger having a typically German-Jewish surname, he is not Jewish; Bond's surmise that he is a Balt proves correct when Goldfinger is revealed to be a Latvian émigré.

 Following naturalisation as a British citizen in Nassau, in the Bahamas, Goldfinger has become the richest man in England, although his wealth is not in English banks, nor does he pay taxes on it, as it is spread as gold bullion in many countries.
 Goldfinger is the treasurer of SMERSH, a Soviet counterintelligence agency, which is Bond's nemesis.
 Goldfinger fancies himself an expert pistol shot who never misses, and always shoots his opponents through the right eye.
 He tells Bond at the end of the novel he has done so with four Mafia heads.

-Goldfinger is obsessed with gold, going so far as to keep a yellow-bound copy of an erotic novel in his nightstand, and have his lovers painted head to toe in gold so that he can make love to gold.
+Goldfinger is obsessed with gold, going so far as to keep a yellow-bound copy of an erotic novel in his nightstand and have his lovers painted head to toe in gold so that he can make love to gold.
 (He leaves an area near the spine unpainted, but painting this area also is what kills Jill Masterton, as in the film.)
 He is also a jeweller, a metallurgist, and a smuggler.